The Problem

 1. Raise awareness of mental well-being in their community

-2. Identify ethnic minorities who have potential mental well-being needs and encourage them to seek help from the relevant support services.
+2. Identify ethnic minorities with potential mental well-being needs

 Our Impact